josh-truong/josh-truong/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning OpenGl, OpenCV, FFmpeg
 - 💞️ I’m looking to collaborate on ...
-- 🔭 I’m currently working on LazyEdit(an automated process of video editing), particle system, personal website
+- 🔭 I’m currently working on LazyEdit(an automated process of video editing), particle system
 - 🥅 Current goals: ...

 <br>